 When forestry became a big business so did ax making.
 The forestry industry is also credited with the common look of most axes today.
 Axes production moved out of the small forges and became a commercial enterprise.

 Parts Of An Ax

-It is possible to break an ax down by many parts or areas.
+It is possible to break an ax down into many parts or areas.
 In fact, the handle alone contains a few different named areas.
 This is a simple breakdown of key parts:

 1. Ax Eye

 2. Cutting Edge